erasmus-without-paper/ewp-specs-architecture/README.md

  * It's **generally easier to implement for the sending party**.
-Generating more detailed notifications with diff-like descriptions of all the changed properties is obviously a harder job.
-And, in EWP, we [slightly favor making the job easier for server implementers][favoritism], rather than making it easier for the client implementers.
+Generating more detailed notifications with diff-like descriptions of all the changed properties is obviously a harder job, and it's often unnecessary (because, due to possible network failures, this job will have to be repeated on the receiver's side anyway).

 <a name="index-pulling"></a>